HUBioDataLab/DEEPScreen2/examples/druggen/README.md

 This example demonstrates how to use DEEPScreen2 to screen de novo generated molecules (from DrugGEN) against a specific target (CHEMBL4282).

+## Abstract
+**Target-specific de novo design of drug candidate molecules with graph-transformer-based generative adversarial networks**

+Discovering novel drug candidate molecules is a fundamental step in drug development.
+Generative deep learning models can sample new molecular structures from learned probability distributions; however, their practical use in drug discovery hinges on generating compounds tailored to a specific target molecule.
+Here we introduce DrugGEN, an end-to-end generative system for the de novo design of drug candidate molecules that interact with a selected protein.
+The proposed method represents molecules as graphs and processes them using a generative adversarial network that comprises graph transformer layers.
+Trained on large datasets of drug-like compounds and target-specific bioactive molecules, DrugGEN designed candidate inhibitors for AKT1, a kinase crucial in many cancers.
+Docking and molecular dynamics simulations suggest that the generated compounds effectively bind to AKT1, and attention maps provide insights into the model’s reasoning.
+Furthermore, selected de novo molecules were synthesized and shown to inhibit AKT1 at low micromolar concentrations in the context of in vitro enzymatic assays.
+These results demonstrate the potential of DrugGEN for designing target-specific molecules.
+Using the open-access DrugGEN codebase, researchers can retrain the model for other druggable proteins, provided a dataset of known bioactive molecules is available.

 ## Goal
 To filter and identify promising drug candidates from a large library of generative model outputs that are predicted to be active against CHEMBL4282.